Notification Templates

 Note:

 For the Run an action follow-up action, if you choose to send an e-mail notification, you must ensure that the trigger also has the Send an e-mail alert or the Send an e-mail alert using a local SMTP server follow-up actions configured.
-This is because the recipients of the Run an action e-mail notification are not specified in the Run an action settings – rather, they are copied from the settings of the Send an e-mail and the Send an e-mail alert using a local SMTP server follow-up-actions.
+This is because the recipients of the Run an action e-mail notification aren't specified in the Run an action settings – rather, they are copied from the settings of the Send an e-mail and the Send an e-mail alert using a local SMTP server follow-up-actions.

 When the trigger is activated, the Send an e-mail and the Send an e-mail alert using a local SMTP server follow-up actions are implemented immediately; the Run an action notifications are sent to the same recipients, but after the Run an action follow-up action is completed (successfully or not).